ferociousfox/clawFirm/README.md

 ```

 ### Add Rules to Linter Configuration File
-Initialize eslint with `$ eslint --init` and add the following rules to the eslintrc.json file
+Initialize eslint with `eslint --init` and add the following rules to the eslintrc.json file
 ```
 {
   "env": {